craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

 .. end of workflow icons================================================================================================

-.. todo::update targeting blurb and images
+.. todo::update targeting blurb and images, site dashboard blurb and images